cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ]

 GpsCoordinates = {
-  longitude      : uint,            ; multiplied by 10^7
+  longitude      : uint,            ; degrees, scaled by 10^7
-  latitude       : uint,            ; multiplied by 10^7
+  latitude       : uint,            ; degreed, scaled by 10^7
 }
 ~~~~
 {:cddl}

-When encoding, the Geography structure is encoded using a CBOR array
+When encoding, the Geography record is encoded using a CBOR array with
-with two entries (the keys for the group entries are ignored),
+two members (the keys for the group entries are ignored), whereas the
-whereas the GpsCoordinates are encoded as a CBOR map with two
+GpsCoordinates structure is encoded as a CBOR map with two key/value
-key/value pairs.
+pairs.

 Types used in a structure can be defined in separate rules or just in
 place (potentially placed inside parentheses, such as for choices).